 The sim car is programmed to perform the way your custom vehicle would perform under the pressures of each of the tests it goes through.
 It will use the custom design of the car you created in the line queue in each trial and tell you how that design competes with other designs people created in your same vehicle.

 The sim car has actual wheels that are set on the track’s road so it feels as though you’re actually hugging the curves you turn through, jolts when you’re braking and slips when you encounter rain.

-By now you should have a perfect vision of what Test Track would look and feel like even if you’ve never ridden it yourself.
+By now you should have a nearly perfect vision of what Test Track would look and feel like even if you’ve never ridden it yourself.
 Hopefully this has given you all the details you need to know in order to determine if it’s a good fit for you and your traveling party.

 Still Planning Your Trip to Epcot?

 We’ve compiled numerous details to help you plan your trip to Epcot.
 Curious about the cuisine?
 Check out our